-In computer science, specialized versions of traced monoidal categories naturally arise from considerations on feedback operators (in the fairly general sense) as well as cyclic data structures.
-In the middle of 90's, Martin Hyland and the author independently observed a bijective correspondence between Conway (Bekič, or dinatural diagonal) fixpoint operators [3,12] and traces on categories with finite products [6,7].
+In computer science, specialized versions of traced monoidal categories naturally arise from considerations on recursion/feedback operators (in the fairly general sense) as well as cyclic data structures.
+Here is a graphical account of the recursive (fixpoint) computation created from a circularly shared structure:

+In the middle of 90's, Martin Hyland and the author independently observed a bijective correspondence between Conway (Bekič, or dinatural diagonal) fixpoint operators [3, 23] and traces on categories with finite products [8, 9].
 Thus, in this setting, the notion of trace precisely captures the well-behaved fixpoint operators commonly used in computer science.

-An extra bonus of this trace-fixpoint correspondence is that the uniformity principle (à la Plotkin) on a fixpoint operator precisely amounts to a uniformity principle on the corresponding trace, as introduced in [6,7] (see also historical remarks at the end of Sec.
-2).
+An extra bonus of this trace-fixpoint correspondence is that the uniformity principle (à la Plotkin) on a fixpoint operator [20, 6, 23] precisely amounts to a uniformity principle on the corresponding trace, as introduced in the previous work [8, 9] (see also historical remarks at the end of Sec.
+3).
 This uniformity principle is general enough to make sense for arbitrary traced monoidal categories.
-An application of this concept is found in Selinger's work on categorical models of asynchronous communications [11].
+An application of this concept is found in Selinger's work on categorical models of asynchronous communications [21].